lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 {{< figure src="gorilla-hands-look-human-pink-pigmentation.jpg" title="Vitiligo is an autoimmune disease that removes pigmentation from skin.
 A gorilla's fingers look strikingly similar to a human's when the black pigment is removed." >}}

 {{< figure src="sclera.jpg" title="1 in 6 chimpanzees have white sclera like humans do.
 It's thought that the trait evolved to help us discern where our tribe-mates are looking, aiding in communication and coordination." >}}

+### Bipedalism in Hominins

+Morphology and biomechanics are linked by causal morphogenesis (Wolff’s law).
+The suite of characteristics indicative of bipedalism, which originated in late Miocene hominids, is:

+- Anterior foramen magnum*: allows the skull to rest on the top of the spine.
+- Sagittally-oriented iliac blades*: allows the pelvis to rest upright
+- Valgus knee (bicondylar angle)*: the femur is angled to keep the knees in line.
+- In-line hallux: the big toe is aligned with the other toes, aiding in walking.
+- Bowl-shaped pelvis: supports the visceral organs around the abdomen.
+- Lumbar lordosis (S-shaped vertebral column): supports an upright posture.
+- Arched foot: three arches (medial, lateral, transverse) in the feet act as shock absorbers in walking.

+* strongest indicators, since these biomechanically prevent quadrupedalism.

+### Neanderthals are not our ancestors

+Autapomorphies of *Homo neanderthalensis* include retreating cheekbones (zygomatics), the occipital bun, large nasal aperture, enhanced prognathism, enhanced brow ridges (supraorbital torus), platycephalic skull, angled squamosal suture, retromolar gap and an elliptical foramen magnum.

+### Significant Hominin fossil finds, ichnofossils and artifacts

+- Ardi: partial skeleton of Ardipithecus ramidus, 4.4 MYA.
+- Little Foot (StW 573): near-complete specimen, Australopithecus africanus, 3.67 MYA.
+- Burtele foot: partial foot, 3.4 MYA, with a divergent hallux.
+Tentatively assigned to Ardipithecus ramidus, implying contemporaneity with Homo, Australopithecus, Paranthropus and Kenyanthropus.
+- Taung Child: skull of a 3-year-old Australopithecus africanus, 3.3 MYA.
+- Dikika Child (Selam): skull of a 3-year-old Australopithecus afarensis, 3.3 MYA.
+- Lucy (AL 288-1): partial skeleton of Australopithecus afarensis, 3.2 MYA.
+- Ledi Geraru mandible (LD 350-1): jaw assigned to basal genus Homo, 2.78 MYA.
+- Mrs Ples: complete skull of Australopthecus africanus, 2.35 MYA.
+- Dmanisi skulls: a set of skulls of Homo erectus, 1.81 MYA.
+- Turkana Boy: near-complete young Homo erectus, 1.55 MYA.
+- Peking Man: a Chinese specimen of Homo erectus, 500 kYA.
+- East Asian archaics: a collection of late Homo erectus or archaic Homo sapiens specimens from China and surroundings, e.g. Dali man, Xiahe mandible, Harbin skull/Dragon man…
+- Denny: teeth from a 13-year old female containing DNA, Neanderthal-Denisovan hybrid, 90 kYA.
+- Laetoli footprints: two trackways, attributed to Australopithecus, 3.6 MYA.
+The indentations suggest a fully in-line hallux.

 ---